Kenmure Newcomers & Neighbors (KNN) is a way to meet and socialize with members of the Kenmure and Berwick Downs communities.

 2016: Pres: CC Blackburn; VP: Karen Balkman; Secretary: Donna Johnson; Tres: Beth Couch; Activities: Beth Rountree; Database/Website: Susan Boland; Membership: Marian Hansen; Communications/Newsletter: Karen Pryde; Programs/Entertainment: Virginia Rehn

-2015: Pres: Terrie Haft; VP: CC Blackburn; Secretary: Louise Wiley; Tres: Cynthia Vick; Activities: Elaine Hessong; Database: Jeanne Sudderth; Membership: Marian Hansen; Communications: Aggie Alexander; Programs: Sid Alexander
+2015: Pres: Terrie Haft; VP: CC Blackburn; Secretary: Louise Wiley; Tres: Cynthia Vick; Activities: Elaine Hessong; Website & Database: Jeanne Sudderth; Membership: Marian Hansen; Communications: Aggie Alexander; Programs: Sid Alexander

-2014: Pres: Betty Brown; VP: Terrie Haft; Secretary: Margie Scott; Treas: Cynthia Vick; Activities: Elaine Hessong; Database: Jeanne Sudderth; Membership: Jane Holland; Communications: Sue Gordon; Programs: Joe Pucilowski and Susan Kasper.
+2014: Pres: Betty Brown; VP: Terrie Haft; Secretary: Margie Scott; Treas: Cynthia Vick; Activities: Elaine Hessong; Website & Database: Jeanne Sudderth; Membership: Jane Holland; Communications: Sue Gordon; Programs: Joe Pucilowski and Susan Kasper.

-2013: Pres: Lynn Johnson; VP: Betty Brown; Secretary: Margie Scott; Treas: Jan Powell; Activities: Judy Rountree-Benedict; Database: Jeanne Sudderth; Membership: Jane Holland; Communications: Sue Gordon; Programs: Mary Jane and Chris McDonnell.
+2013: Pres: Lynn Johnson; VP: Betty Brown; Secretary: Margie Scott; Treas: Jan Powell; Activities: Judy Rountree-Benedict; Website & Database: Jeanne Sudderth; Membership: Jane Holland; Communications: Sue Gordon; Programs: Mary Jane and Chris McDonnell.

-2012: Pres: Jeanne Sudderth, VP: Lynn Johnson, Sec: Rosemary Mulcahy, Treas: Jan Powell, Activities: Paige Willms, Communications: Patty Truax, Database: Madeline Daubert, Membership: Harriet Garrison, Program: Ann Armstrong
+2012: Pres & Website: Jeanne Sudderth, VP: Lynn Johnson, Sec: Rosemary Mulcahy, Treas: Jan Powell, Activities: Paige Willms, Communications: Patty Truax, Database: Madeline Daubert, Membership: Harriet Garrison, Program: Ann Armstrong

-2011: Pres: Sylvia Tennille, VP: Jeanne Sudderth, Sec: Rosemary Mulcahy, Treas: Christina Thornton, Activities: Kathleen Finigan, Communications: Patty Truax, Database: Madeline Daubert, Membership: Pat Wilson, Program: Janel Barberito
+2011: Pres: Sylvia Tennille, VP & Website: Jeanne Sudderth, Sec: Rosemary Mulcahy, Treas: Christina Thornton, Activities: Kathleen Finigan, Communications: Patty Truax, Database: Madeline Daubert, Membership: Pat Wilson, Program: Janel Barberito

 2010: Pres: Edie Lang, VP: Sylvia Tennille, Sec: Carol Brown, Treas: Jan Tanner, Activities: Kathleen Finigan, Communications: Patty Truax, Database: Madeline Daubert, Membership: Jackie Murrill, Program: Eavelyn Brooks